-The Board of Directors has
+The Board of Directors has the following committees:

 - Audit

 - Corporate Governance

 - Nominations and Compensations

 - Sustainability and Innovation

 - Operations

 The duties of these committees are defined in the Board of Directors Regulations.

 Through their chairperson, each committee will regularly inform the Board of Directors in full about the activities carried out.